R-J2000/Data-Structures/Priority Queue/notes.md

 Use Cases:

     a.
-Used in some Dijkstra's Shortest Path Algorithim Implementations
+Used in some Dijkstra's Shortest Path Algorithm Implementations
     b.
 Anytime you want to fetch the next "best" or next "worst" element
     c.
-Minimum Spanning Tree Algorithims
+Minimum Spanning Tree Algorithms
     d.
-Used in BFS algorithims such as A*
+Used in BFS algorithms such as A*

 Operation Costs: